modelop/modelop.github.io/Getting Started/Getting Started with FastScore/index.md

 ### <a name="section-creating-and-loading-assets-into-fastscore-model-manage"></a>Creating and Loading Assets into FastScore Model Manage

-Version 1.10 of FastScore supports models in Python, R, Java, MATLAB, [PFA](http://dmg.org/pfa/), [PrettyPFA](https://github.com/opendatagroup/hadrian/wiki/PrettyPFA-Reference) and C formats.
+Version 1.10 of FastScore supports models in Python, R, Java, MATLAB, [PFA](http://dmg.org/pfa/), [PrettyPFA](https://github.com/opendatagroup/hadrian/wiki/PrettyPFA-Reference), H2O, PMML, and C formats.
 Some setup steps differ slightly between Python/R models and PFA, Java, MATLAB, or C models.
 As a model interchange format, PFA can provide some benefits in performance, scalability, and security relative to R and Python.
 PrettyPFA is a human-readable equivalent to PFA.
 However, as the majority of users will be more familiar with R and Python, we focus on these two languages in this section.

 #### Loading Assets
 The FastScore CLI allows a user to load models directly from the command line.
 The list of models currently loaded in FastScore can be viewed using the model list command: